denten-books/plain-text/2-device.md

 intertwine in the process of conventional reading.
 The two couple ever tighter when reading electronically.
 Miniaturized, the Turing machine passes into the body---think of a digital pacemaker, for example, an inscription within the machine within the body.
-These linkages are deeply embedded and embodied.
+These linkages are deeply embedded.
 They require explication, underscoring the continual importance of poetics.

-In the process of textual production, printing, and typesetting, it is certain that my message was packaged with control codes that, in turn, have changed the structure of the reading device: in your lap, in your hand, near to the eye.
-I could believe that I bear no responsibility for extending the reach of machine languages so close to the reader; I only wrote the content, I could say; I am not responsible for these other inscriptions.
+In the process of textual production, printing, and typesetting, it is certain that my message was packaged with control codes that, in turn, have changed the structure of the reading device: in your lap, in your hand, near your eye.
+I could believe that I bear no responsibility for extending the reach of machine languages so close to the reader; I only wrote the content; I am not responsible for those other inscriptions.
 But that would be factually incorrect.
 The choice of our writing implements and our channels of communication affect deeply the contexts of interpretation.
 Such choices, in aggregate, define the shared ecosystem of knowledge production.
 Traditional strategies of close reading which limit interpretation to the parsing of